NightlyEngine/NightlyEngine/README.md

 ## Current state

 The engine is currently in development and is not fully functional.
-<br>The latest version can be found in the `development` branch and stable versions will have their own branches in the
-future.
-<br>If you'd like to try out the engine, you can follow the steps below to build it from source.
-If you'd like to
-contribute, you're welcome!
+The latest version can be found in the `development` branch and stable versions will have their own branches in the future.
+If you'd like to try out the engine, you can follow the steps below to build it from source.
+If you'd like to contribute, you're welcome!
 <br>
 <br>Follow me on [Twitter](https://twitter.com/byfutureblur) to stay up to date.